-If you have be around my blog at all – you know how much me and my family loves burgers.
+If you have been around my blog at all – you know how much I and my family love burgers.
 I really try to mix it up a lot – different meats, sauces, toppings.
 This week I went with a soup and created a creamy, hearty Cheeseburger Chowder!

 I like the combo of ground beef and ground pork in my burgers – so I carried that over to this soup.
 You could certainly just use all ground beef.
 You could also probably switch out for ground turkey – but you may need a little more seasoning to make it as flavorful.

 I served this up with a couple of the delicious Hawaiian Savory Butter Rolls – similar to hamburger buns but not so on the nose.
 You could also serve with a nice green salad.
 I always like a to have simple salad ingredients on hand – romaine, carrots, cucumbers, maybe a red onion, croutons and dressing of choice (we usually have ranch, Italian, and some sort of balsamic or raspberry vinaigrette).

 So many people think that soups take all day to build good flavor – the real trick is don’t use water.
 Make sure that everything you put into a soups has flavor already so that it can build on it self.
 That’s why I always use broths or bone broths when making soups.
 Whenever you can avoid water, you cut the cook time way down.
 And your family will think you spent way more time in the hot kitchen for slaving away!

 - 1 lb Ground Beef

 - 1 lb Ground Pork

 - ½ lb Bacon cut into ½-inch pieces